-Report: Seahawks sign Shamar Stephen to add to defensive line depth
+Seahawks sign Shamar Stephen to add to defensive line depth

 That means that Seattle’s tackle depth at the moment likely reads Reed and Stephen at the one-technique spot and Jones and Johnson at three-technique, in one order or another.

-Stephen was rated by Pro Football Focus 15h of the 28 top free agent defensive tackles available irun-stop and 18th of 20 that it rated in pass-rush productivity.
+Stephen was rated by Pro Football Focus 15th of the 28 top free agent defensive tackles available in run stop percentage and 18th of 20 that it rated in pass-rush productivity.

 Seattle also earlier had Quinton Dial and Bennie Logan in for visits, as well, and had for a time been considered as a possibility for free agent Ndamukong Suh.